Marie Severin: Silver Age

 In 1959, when the industry had picked up again during the period fans and historians call the Silver Age of Comic Books, Severin again worked for Marvel Comics in production.
 Severin recalled in 2001 that when Esquire magazine requested an artist to illustrate a story "on the college drug culture", Marvel production manager Sol Brodsky offered Severin rather than one of the regular artists, who were on deadline.
 Her illustration for the magazine led Marvel editor-in-chief Stan Lee to assign her the feature "Doctor Strange" in Strange Tales, replacing Bill Everett, who had succeeded character co-creator Steve Ditko.
 With Lee, Severin co-created the fictional cosmic entity the Living Tribunal in Strange Tales #157 (June 1967).
+A panel illustrated by Severin for a July 1967 issue that featured both characters was later incorporated into the cover art of Pink Floyd’s sophomore album, A Saucerful of Secrets, released the next year.

 Severin was Marvel's head colorist until 1972, at which point she turned most of her coloring duties over to George Roussos so that she could do more penciling assignments.
 She continued to expand from colorist to do penciling and inking, and occasionally also lettering, on various titles.
 She drew stories of the Sub-Mariner and the Hulk, and the covers or interiors of titles including Iron Man, Conan the Barbarian, Kull the Conqueror, The Cat, and Daredevil.
 Additionally, she worked on Marvel's satiric humor magazine Crazy Magazine, as well as the company's self-lampooning comic book, Not Brand Echh.

-Later life and career
+Bronze Age

 In 1976, Severin co-created Spider-Woman, designing her original costume.
 She co-created Howard the Duck villain Doctor Bong in 1977.
 Two years later she provided the art for the Spider-Man and the Hulk toilet paper.

 In the 1980s, she was assigned to Marvel's Special Projects division, which handled non-comic book licensing.
 She helped design toy maquettes and film and television tie-ins products, and worked on the short-lived Marvel Books imprint of children's coloring books and sticker books.
-During this time she also drew the Fraggle Rock and Muppet Babies comics for Marvel's Star Comics imprint.
+During this time she also drew the Fraggle Rock and Muppet Babies comics for Marvel's Star Comics imprint, as well as several issues of Spectacular Spider-Man.

+Later career

+In 1988, Severin returned to Incredible Hulk as inker for several issues.
+In 1995, she pencilled issues 78 and 79 of Doctor Strange, Sorcerer Supreme.

+Starting in 1996, Marie Severin began working for Marvel's rival DC Comics as colorist on Superman Adventures, which she continued until 2002.
+She also contributed artwork to Fanboy #4 (1996) as well as pencilling and inking stories for the DC anthologies 9-11 (2002) and Batman Black & White HC Volume 2 (2002).

-During the following decade, Severin penciled the "Impossible Tale" of the "Li'l Soulsearchers" in issue #31 (Aug.
-1998) of Claypool Comics' superhero-humor comic Soulsearchers and Company, inked by fellow Silver Age veteran Jim Mooney; and she inked Dave Cockrum's penciling in issue #43 (July 2000).
-She also inked Richard Howell's pencils on the story "Favor of the Month" in Elvira #144 (April 2005).
+In 1998, Severin penciled the "Impossible Tale" of the "Li'l Soulsearchers" in issue #31 of Claypool Comics' superhero-humor comic Soulsearchers and Company, inked by fellow Silver Age veteran Jim Mooney; and she inked Dave Cockrum's penciling in issue #43 (July 2000).